 Unlike many other classes at BYU, the points you receive do not correspond to percentage of the material learned, or to particular letter grades.
 In other words, a 75 (out of 100) does not mean that you understand 75% of the material, nor does it mean you have a C. It means you scored higher than anyone that received a 74 or lower, and scored lower than anyone that received a 76 or higher.

-I include the following information from the BYU 2022-2023 Undergraduate Catalog, which guides how I grade and determine workload:
+I include the following information from the BYU University Policies, which guides how I grade and determine workload:

 Students who succeed in this course have the following characteristics.
 They